anth-mancini/GearheadMarketplace-Backend/README.md

 The backend uses FastAPI, that is Python based so you want to make sure you have Python3.9 installed

-Here's how you'd run spin up this server in a virtual env:
+Here's how you'd run spin up this server in a local virtual env:

-make sure to run this inside the "backend" folder.
-Then open a terminal and run:
+open a terminal and run:

 python3.9 -m venv venv
 source venv/bin/activate